 How to Remove Milia on Face

 This is the first and foremost advice given by the dermatologist.
-Pocking or picking is not going to do any good for milia treatment.
+Pocking or picking is not going to do any good for Milia’s treatment.
 Applying too much pressure while doing so will cause skin damage and leave a scar.
 If a cut is formed then there are chances of infection.

 Cleanse the area

-Steam open your pores
+Steam opens your pores

-An additional step to open the pores is to give them steam for at least 5 minutes.repeat this once or twice a week.
+An additional step to open the pores is to give them steam for at least 5 minutes. repeat this once or twice a week.

 Medications

 medicines such as topical retinoids (creams that contain vitamin A compounds) can help you in treatment.
-But best is to meet the dermatologist to know your proper dosage and any care required for it.
+But the best is to meet the dermatologist to know your proper dosage and any care required for it.

 Exfoliation